openresty/srcache-nginx-module/README.markdown

     upstream moon {
         server 10.62.136.54:11211;
+        server unix:/tmp/memcached.sock;
         keepalive 512 single;
     }

-where we define a connection pool which holds up to 512 keep-alive connections for our `moon` upstream.
+where we define a connection pool which holds up to 512 keep-alive connections for our `moon` upstreams.

 Directives
 ==========